-Conference Series LLC LTD invites the participants from all over the world to attend 31st Annual Conference on Dental Practice and Oral Health to be held during November 15-16, 2018 at Osaka, Japan, which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.
-The Theme of this conference is “Novel techniques in prosthetic dental practice.”
+Conference Series LLC LTD invites the participants from all over the world to attend 39th Annual Conference on Dental Practice and Oral Health to be held during September 16-17, 2019 at Kyoto, Japan, which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.
+The theme of this conference is “A Holistic Approach to Modern Dentistry”.

-Dental Practice 2018 is a best platform with its well organized scientific program to the audience which includes symposiums, workshops, keynote lectures, plenary talks, panel discussions and poster sessions on latest research and technological developments in the arena as well as therapeutic aspects.
+Dental Practice 2019 is a best platform to the audience with its well-organized scientific program which includes symposiums, workshops, keynote lectures, plenary talks, panel discussions and poster sessions on latest research and technological developments in the arena as well as therapeutic aspects.
 The conference invites Dentists, Dental Hygienists, Dental Practitioners, Dental Surgeons, Dental Specialists, Professors, Researchers, Dental Assistants, Dental Business Assistants, Students from Academia and other members of Dental Teams and Young researchers across the globe.